Best Swimming Lakes near NYC You Need to Discover

 Visit the New Jersey DEP swimming schedule for updates on season hours.

 At 1,803 feet above sea level, the view from the High Point Monument is a spectacular panorama of rich farmland and forest that spans three states.
 Its spring-fed Lake Marcia is a cool swimming lake.
-Lifeguards patrol the beach, and there is a bathhouse and food concession adjacent to the beach.
-In addition to being one of our favorite swimming lakes in New Jersey, High Point offers tons of recreation, including more than 50 miles of trails as well as picnic and camping facilities.
+Lifeguards patrol the beach, and there is a bathhouse and food concessions adjacent to the beach.
+In addition to being one of our favorite swimming lakes in New Jersey, High Point offers tons of recreation, including more than 50 miles of trails, plus picnic and camping facilities.

 1 hour from Midtown Manhattan